Environment

 Air source heat pumps effectively do the opposite of a refrigerator, drawing warm air into the home from outside.
 By making the switch to heat pump technology, customers enjoy a warm home and save money, all while reducing their carbon emissions.
 The heat pumps that we fit operate almost silently, with a sleek, modern design making them the perfect fit for the quality homes we deliver.

 To date we have successfully delivered over 60 developments with homes heated by full air source.
-In the financial year to May 2023, this resulted in 32% of our homes built being delivered without gas.
+In the 2023/24 financial year, we delivered 45% of our homes without gas, an impressive increase from 32% in 2022/23.

 Research and development in this space continues to be a priority for Springfield to ensure we are delivering the most efficient homes for our customers.
 Indeed, we recently undertook a project on alternative technologies to understand the impact of capital cost, running cost and carbon reduction of the life of the property.
 Our research confirmed that air-source technology remained the best option when delivering homes without gas.
 Currently we are working closely with the Scottish Government and the wider housebuilding industry to explore the viability of further increasing building standards to a Scottish Passivhaus standard.